ThinkDataEd/curriculum/docs/unit3/lesson17.md

 !!! note "Essential Concepts: "
     Creating a Participatory Sensing Campaign requires that survey questions must be completed whenever they are “triggered”.
-Research questions provide an overall direction in Participatory Sensing Campaign.
+Research questions provide an overall direction in a Participatory Sensing Campaign.

 ###**Lesson:**